 Notorious for its symmetrical, self-releasing, and relaxed fit, the Windsor knot is one of the most popular tie knots for men.
 It's bold, yet refined look makes it an especially popular choice in the workplace.
 When tied (correctly) the Windsor knot—AKA the Full Windsor or Double Windsor—is a wide triangular knot designed to display your tie’s unique pattern.
 Windsor knots are recognized for supporting the perfect “dimple” in a tie—but don’t worry; the knot can just as easily be worn flat for a more traditional look.

 Though one of the more commonly used knots, the Windsor takes a great deal of practice to learn and is created using a longer tie.
+But don't worry, you can easily learn how to tie a Windsor knot in 8 simple steps.
 For correct wear, select a tie that is approximately 1.6 inches longer than the conventional ties in your closet.
 Pair it with one of your more widespread collars, and don’t forget to choose a tie you love—people are going to notice this one!